-For SNAP, the State has made important strides to improve timeliness, achieving over 90 percent timeliness for the last three months (April 90.2, May 92.6, and June 91.5).
-These data are reported using a more stringent requirement than FNS APT calculations and compare favorably to Rhode Island's prego-live FFY15 FNS APT rate of 93.2 percent.
+For SNAP, the State has made important strides to improve timeliness, achieving over 90 percent timeliness for the last seven months (October's average was 96.3 percent).
+These data are reported using a more stringent requirement than FNS APT calculations and compare favorably to Rhode Island's pre-go-live FFY15 FNS APT rate of 93.2 percent.
 While the number of applications not processed timely represents less than one percent of Rhode Island's total SNAP population, the State remains focused on improving timeliness.

 The State is also focused on improving DHS call center wait times, which have steadily declined since March 2018, and supporting Open-Enrollment periods for Rhode Island's health exchange, HealthSourceRI (HSRI).
 In FFY18, the State completed an Open-Enrollment project, and subsequent change freeze, to fix defects and add vital functionality to support a smooth open-enrollment period.
 The result: HSRI experienced the most successful Open Enrollment period in its history, increasing paid memberships by five percent over the previous year, and leads the nation in year-over-year exchange enrollment.
 Rhode Island has also improved MMIS reconciliation and transaction interface.
 While Bridges determines eligibility, MMIS ensures that providers can bill for services.
 Therefore, it is a critical component of access to benefits.
-Since April 2018, the discrepancies between RIBridges and MMIS have decreased by 47 percent.
+Since April 2018, the discrepancies between RI Bridges and MMIS have decreased by 47 percent.

 The State's MMIS transaction success rate stands at 99 percent, with all individual transaction types above 90 percent.
-The number of Category 2 errors (active in RIBridges and not in MMIS) declined 92 percent between July 2017 and July 2018.
+The number of Category 2 errors (active in RI Bridges and not in MMIS) declined 92 percent between July 2017 and July 2018.